Jason Potteiger

 A fan who waited 40 minutes at a concession stand in the third inning and then watched a walk-off home run in the ninth will write a rationale that centers on the line, and rate the night a 9.
 The text recalls the friction.
 The number remembers the walk-off.
 Same fan, same evening, two cognitive outputs produced thirty seconds apart on the same form.

-Norbert Schwarz's work on how people construct survey responses lays out the retrieval side: the text reflects what the respondent can currently access, filtered by whatever the ambient frame makes salient at the moment the question is posed.
-Kahneman and colleagues showed, decades before anyone was benchmarking GPT against NPS, that remembered experience gets dominated by peak-and-end moments, modulated by current affect, and sensitive to the order the questions come in.
-The number is a verdict.
-It is not a summary of the text the same respondent just wrote.
+Norbert Schwarz’s work on how people construct survey responses lays out the retrieval side: the text reflects what the respondent can currently access, filtered by whatever the ambient frame makes salient at the moment the question is posed.
+Decades before anyone tried benchmarking GPT against NPS it was found that remembered experience gets dominated by “peak-and-end moments” and “modulated by current affect”.

-No model swap fixes this, because no model swap gives the classifier access to peak-end weighting, current affect, frame effects, or the respondent's private calibration of what a 7 means on a scale anchored in their head.
+The information that would allow the AI to perfectly predict the score is not in the document.
+It seems like it should be right there, but it isn’t.
+The respondent’s private calibration of what a 7 means on a scale is anchored in their head.
 That information never entered the pipeline.

 The obvious objection